-Q3 2022 is the first full quarter the new law's performance targets and maximum standards are in effect.
+Q3 2022 was the first full quarter that 2SSB 5664's updated performance targets and maximum standards were in effect.
 The department's Research and Data Analytics unit has used the new law standards for all data displayed in this report, historic and present.
 If you wish to review data from Q2 2022 or earlier calculated under previous legal standards, you can review previous reports at the Reports to the Legislature webpage.